bazel-contrib/SIG-rules-authors/go-tutorial.md

 We are using the [cobra](https://cobra.dev/) CLI framework for this project.
 The cobra framework is commonly used by various projects including Kubernetes.
-The cobra-cli binary is provided by the project for the intial generation of CLI code.
+The cobra-cli binary is provided by the project for the initial generation of CLI code.

 ```bash
 $ go install github.com/spf13/cobra-cli@latest